offby1/django-simple-deploy/README.md

 The full documentation for this project is at [Read the Docs](https://django-simple-deploy.readthedocs.io/en/latest/).

-Some documentation has not been moved to Read the Docs yet.
-You may find what you're looking for in the `old_docs/` directory, but some of that information is out of date.
+## Recent media

+[Django Simple Deploy and other DevOps Things](https://talkpython.fm/episodes/show/500/django-simple-deploy-and-other-devops-things) (Episode 500 of Talk Python)

+It was an honor to be the guest on episode 500, that's a fantastic milestone for a podcast!
+This episode focuses on the state of `django-simple-deploy` as it reached the 1.0 release.

 ## Quickstart

-This app gives you a management command that configures your project for an initial deployment.
-It targets [Fly.io](https://fly.io), [Platform.sh](https://platform.sh), and [Heroku](https://heroku.com) at the moment, and can be expanded to target other platforms as well.
+`django-simple-deploy` gives you a management command that configures your project for an initial deployment.
+It currently supports deployments to [Fly.io](https://fly.io), [Platform.sh](https://platform.sh), and [Heroku](https://heroku.com).
+Each platform is supported by an external plugin, which means it's relatively straightforward to build support for additional hosting platforms.
+A [plugin](https://github.com/django-simple-deploy/dsd-vps) supporting VPS-based deployments is currently in development.

-If you have a relatively simple Django project that runs locally, you can deploy your project in a few short steps.
-The only change you'll need to make to your project is to add this app to `INSTALLED_APPS`.
+If you have a Django project that runs locally, you can deploy your project in a few short steps.
+The only change you'll need to make to your project is to add `django_simple_deploy` to `INSTALLED_APPS`.

 ![Simplest example of how to use django-simple-deploy](https://raw.githubusercontent.com/ehmatthes/django-simple-deploy/main/assets/simplest_example.png)